Global Warming and the Care of Creation

 Care for the Environment

-However, even if we changed our fossil-fuel based economy immediately, the compounding effects of current global warming will continue to heat the planet, so it is necessary also to find—and fund—ways to adapt to the effects of climate change.
+However, even if we changed our fossil-fuel based economy immediately, the compounding effects will continue to heat the planet, so it is necessary also to find—and fund—ways to adapt to the effects of climate change.
 The effects of atmospheric warming do not remain within the borders of nations.
-Countries with high poverty levels, those who depend directly on local food production, or whose fragile ecosystems are highly susceptible to changes in sea and weather patterns are impacted the most.
+Countries with high poverty levels, those who depend directly on local food production, or whose fragile ecosystems are highly vulnerable to changes in sea and weather patterns are impacted the most.